bioinformaticsdotca/HT-Biology_2017/laptop_setup_instructions.md

 Within all apps, search for the following and install:

 EnrichmentMap
-WordCloud
-AutoAnnotate
-clusterMaker2
-GeneMania
+EnrichmentMap Pipeline Collection (it will install ClusterMaker2, WordCloud and AutoAnnotate) GeneMania
+Iregulon
 ReactomeFIPlugin - http://apps.cytoscape.org/apps/reactomefiplugin
-Iregulon 1.3

 4) Install the data set within GeneMANIA.